Spyro Reignited Trilogy

-Spyro Reignited Trilogy is a platform video game developed by Toys for Bob and published by Activision.
-It is a collection of remasters of the first three games in the Spyro series: Spyro the Dragon (1998), Ripto's Rage!
-(1999), and Year of the Dragon (2000).
-It was released for the PlayStation 4 and Xbox One in November 2018 and for Nintendo Switch and Windows in September 2019.
+Spyro Reignited Trilogy is a 2018 platform game compilation developed by Toys for Bob and published by Activision.
+It includes remakes of the first three games in the Spyro series: Spyro the Dragon (1998), Spyro 2: Ripto's Rage!
+(1999), and Spyro: Year of the Dragon (2000) that were originally developed by Insomniac Games.
+Reignited was released for PlayStation 4 and Xbox One in November 2018, while Nintendo Switch and Windows versions were released in September 2019.
+The collection received positive reviews from critics and has sold over 10 million units as of September 2023.

 Gameplay

-Spyro Reignited Trilogy is a remaster of the original Spyro trilogy developed by Insomniac Games for the PlayStation: Spyro the Dragon, Spyro 2: Ripto's Rage!, and Spyro: Year of the Dragon.
+Spyro Reignited Trilogy is a remake of the original Spyro trilogy developed by Insomniac Games for the PlayStation: Spyro the Dragon, Spyro 2: Ripto's Rage!, and Spyro: Year of the Dragon.
 Each game is a 3D platformer featuring the titular protagonist, a juvenile purple dragon named Spyro, as he attempts to restore peace in a set of worlds specific to each game by vanquishing enemies.
 Spyro's sidekick, a dragonfly named Sparx, acts as an indicator of his health, defending him from a limited number of enemy attacks.
-Additionally, the games feature a number of collectibles which must be acquired to make progress, such as gems, which also act as currency, and dragon eggs.
+Additionally, the games feature a number of collectibles which must be acquired to make progress such as gems, which also act as currency, and dragon eggs.

 Spyro Reignited Trilogy attempts to mostly remain faithful to the gameplay of the original games.
 Each level is designed to match the size and layout of the levels in the originals.
 A few features included only in one or two of the original trilogy were unified across all three games in Reignited, such as the addition of "skill points" in the first game, or Spyro's ability to roll from side-to-side in later installments.

-The remaster also made a few changes to content in the originals that was no longer considered appropriate.
-Some enemies in the first game, for example, wielded semi-automatic weapons in the original PlayStation version of the game; they wield paintball guns in the Reignited version.
-Additionally, a genie character in Ripto's Rage! had its name changed from "Bombo" to "Bob the Flagkeeper" to avoid referencing a stereotype of Arabs and Muslims common since before the publication of the original game.

-However, most of the game's differences from the originals center around quality-of-life improvements.
-All the character's dialogues were re-recorded in their entirety with Tom Kenny providing Spyro's voice in all three games of Reignited.
-Visual graphics were overhauled, and non-playable characters were given more distinct and varied personalities.
-The soundtrack was also re-recorded, with the options to play "dynamic" versions of the new recordings, where tempo is adjusted with Spyro's movement, or switch back to the original recordings.